-Canned Tomatoes: Good or Bad?
+Are Canned Tomatoes Good or Bad?

-We're celebrating fresh tomatoes this week, but we can't forget about that standby substitute: canned tomatoes.
 Many of our readers have expressed concern over using canned goods, including BPA risks, nutritional value and of course, food safety.
 So, how safe is this pantry staple?
 We've got the scoop.

 You may also find preservatives like citric acid and calcium chloride on some products.
 Both are considered safe to eat.
 Citric acid helps preserve color, while calcium chloride helps keep diced tomatoes nice and firm.
-You can also opt for boxed tomatoes (like Pomi) -- they're BPA-free, and the only ingredient listed on the label is tomatoes.
+You can also opt for boxed tomatoes (like Pomi) — they're BPA-free, and the only ingredient listed on the label is tomatoes.

 Toby Amidor, MS, RD, CDN, is a registered dietitian and consultant who specializes in food safety and culinary nutrition.
 She is the author of The Greek Yogurt Kitchen: More Than 130 Delicious, Healthy Recipes for Every Meal of the Day.